bevyengine/rfcs/rfcs/45-stageless.md

 If neither system can write to the data the other reads, we *cannot tell* which order they ran in, and so any ordering constraint between them is pointless.
 This, of course, is equivalent to the two systems being compatible.

-Subtly, this compatibility, like the compatibility used to determined if system parameters conflict or if schedules are ambiguous, must occur statically: on the basis of the filtered access to component and resource types `FilteredAccessSet<ComponentId>`.
+Subtly, this compatibility, like the compatibility used to determined if system parameters conflict or if schedules are ambiguous, must occur statically: on the basis of the filtered access to component and resource types (via `FilteredAccessSet<ComponentId>`).
-By contrast, incompatibility at the time of schedule execution is done based on the actual archetype-components that the systems access.
+By contrast, incompatibility at the time of schedule execution is done based on the actual archetype-components that the systems access (via `Access<ArchetypeComponentId>`).
 Just like strict ordering constraints though, ordering constraints inferred on the basis of if-needed ordering constraints are respected at the time of schedule execution, even if there is no data conflict at the time the systems are being run.

 ### Atomic ordering constraints